Credible solutions for critical public health emergencies

 Clinically relevant reference materials are an essential component of basic research and diagnostic development.
 That’s why ATCC has made it a priority to provide heat-inactivated (ATCC® VR-1986HK™) and genomic RNA (ATCC® VR-1986D™) preparations from a strain recently sourced from an infected patient in Washington state (2019-nCoV/USA-WA1/2020).
 This strain is fully sequenced and serves as the SARS-CoV-2 reference material for the United States.
 See the recent FDA-approved Abbot RealTime SARS-CoV-2 assay (page 12) for an example of how the genomic RNA preparation can support your critical Limit of Detection testing.

-We also now offer genomic RNA prepared from a strain isolated from a nasopharyngeal aspirate and throat swab from an infected patient in Hong Kong (2019-nCoV/Hong Kong/VM20001061/2020).
+We also offer genomic RNA prepared from a strain isolated from a nasopharyngeal aspirate and throat swab from an infected patient in Hong Kong (2019-nCoV/Hong Kong/VM20001061/2020).
+The reference-quality genome sequence of this strain is available on the ATCC Genome Portal.

 Synthetic Molecular Standards for SARS-CoV-2